Home ยป 5 great places to visit in East Anglia

 Norwich is a beautiful city with Danish and Norman influences, and is the county seat of Norfolk.
 In the completely pedestrianized historic center there is a shopping arcade built during the Victorian period and perfectly preserved, as well as a large number of must-see shops, including tea, clothing shops, bookstores, stationery shops and several art galleries.
 If you’re interested in Norwich you should also read my article about Norwich in one day.

 Norwich’s main cultural attractions are the cathedral and the Norman castle.
-Norwich Cathedral is a must visit even if we do not go crazy for churches because it has a dizzying height that we only realize from the inside and also has a beautiful cloister which is one of the largest in England.
+Norwich Cathedral is a must-visit even if we do not go into churches because it has a dizzying height that we only realize from the inside and also has a beautiful cloister, which is one of the largest in England.

 Norwich Castle, on the other hand, is considered an excellent example of Norman architecture, despite being almost entirely rebuilt between 1834 and 1839.
 Today it houses an art museum and is gorgeous from the outside.
 During the Christmas holidays, I also visited the collections that perfectly express the British love for teapots and stuffed birds.
 Curiously, the museum collects several unrelated objects, including the much appreciated largest teapot in the world and the Army Biscuit, the inedible mummified biscuits of the English army.